 Gender Data Kit is a set of gender-responsive technologies, methods and resources for gender data projects.
 We’re developing it on an open source basis.
-You can find out more about it, and our first use case, here.
+You can find out more about it and our first use case, here.
 Check out our Gender Data Briefs, here.

 The initial GDK resources revolve around these time-tested principles of feminist research:

 1. “No research about us, without us”.

 Women’s analyses of their own situations guide our research and influence our recommendations.
 Everywhere in the world there are local women’s movements, so we usually start by listening to them.